Become a member and get exclusive access to articles, videos and more!

 When I first came to Singapore, I was working in a shipping company and the route to work passed by an art school.
 One day, I decided to take a giant leap of faith and quit my job to join the school.
 Things were not a bed of roses as I struggled to pay for my living expenses plus school fees, and of course, nothing ever goes as planned.
 After a year of studies, the course which I wanted (jewelry design) was cancelled, and I was left to defer my current studies for two years or to choose another major.
 The course never resumed, and I decided to quit.

-Noreen Loh Hui Miun Artwork
+Connect with Noreen Loh Hui Miun

 Women Create Foundation